Working with Recipes

 valueis multilingual - Preparation instruction values:

-valueis multilingual - Packages:
+valueis multilingual - Line items:

 nameanddescriptionare multilingual - Steps: